justinfagnani/stampino/README.md

 ## Overview

-Stampino use HTML [`<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) tags to define templates, [lit-html](https://lit-html.polymer-project.org/) for the inderlying template rendering, and [jexpr](https://www.npmjs.com/package/jexpr) for binding expressions.
+Stampino uses HTML [`<template>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/template) tags to define templates, [lit-html](https://lit-html.polymer-project.org/) for the underlying template rendering, and [jexpr](https://www.npmjs.com/package/jexpr) for binding expressions.

 Stampino is based on the idea that a template defines a function from data to DOM, so it transforms `<template>` elements into lit-html render functions.
-Control flow, emplate composition, and extensibility are built on top of function composition.
+Control flow, template composition, and extensibility are built on top of function composition.

 This approach leads to a low-cost for features like conditionals and repeating, which are just `<template>`s themselves:

 ```html
 <template id="my-template">
   <h2>Messages</h2>

   <template type="if" if="{{ important }}">